glacambre/firenvim/README.md

     \ }
 \ }
 ```
 This means that for all URLs ("`.*`"), textareas will be turned into Firenvim instances.
-Here's an example that disables Firenvim everywhere but enables it on GitHub:
+Here's an example that will make Firenvim not take over any elements, except for Github's textareas:
 ```vimscript
 let g:firenvim_config = {
     \ 'localSettings': {